 The other day I posted about the next evolution of my garden on its way to becoming a more formalized vegetable garden.
 Today I’ll show you the layout of what I hope the vegetable garden will eventually become.
 There are some distinct advantages to the layout changes that I am planning on making that I’ll share with you below the diagram of the vegetable garden layout.

-First a Short Description of the Vegetable Garden:
+First a Short Description of the New Vegetable Garden Layout:

 I want to divide the garden into 4 main sections that curve around a center circle bed.
 Each bed will be lined with retaining wall blocks (most likely cast concrete) to define the beds and keep the soil inside.
 The central path and circle path in the middle will be approximately 4 feet wide.
 The pathways to the left and right will end with a couple of large pots filled with herbs as an edible exhibit.
 The corner beds will be 12 feet long on the outside edges and about 6 feet long along the straight edges of the pathway.
 Stepping stones will be placed inside each garden bed to allow easy access to the areas hard to reach from the pathway.